Fadyazmy/developersfoundation/nob_api/centralized_link_referencing/README.md

 }
 ```

-To link to page 1, use the link: test.php?page=1
+To link to page 1, use the link: test.php?page=1, page 2 would be test.php?page=2 etc.
+You can do this and create cases for as many pages as you need.

-To get the default page, use the link: test.php?page=0
+To get the default page, use the link: test.php?page=0, or another link to a case that doesn't exist.

 See the main.php for the full syntax.